Fighting Commercial Tobacco. Together.

 Featured Issues

-Improving health in all communities by reducing commercial tobacco use is the focus of a comprehensive new report from the U.S. Surgeon General titled "Eliminating Tobacco-Related Disease and Death: Addressing Disparities".
+Improving health in all communities by reducing commercial tobacco use is the focus of a comprehensive report released in November 2024 by the U.S. Surgeon General titled "Eliminating Tobacco-Related Disease and Death: Addressing Disparities".
 Overall use of commercial tobacco has gone down dramatically since the first Surgeon General's report in 1964, but those health improvements have not been equally distributed across all U.S. population groups.
 Disparities still exist by race and ethnicity, levels of income and education, mental health conditions, sexual orientation and gender identity, and geography.

 Solving these problems requires recognizing that whether someone uses tobacco or not is not just an individual choice.
 There are factors that drive these disparities, which include the tobacco industry's strategies around aggressive marketing of flavored tobacco products and keeping product prices low.
 The report delves into these driving forces and defines strategies to reduce health disparities, such as increasing tobacco products prices, reducing nicotine levels in products, and eliminating flavored tobacco products.

-See also our Address Disparities page for a summary of the key report findings.
+See our Address Disparities page for a summary of the key report findings, the full report, and summary resources.

 More 2023 Healthy Youth Survey Analysis